MattFiler/OpenCAGE/README.md

 ### OpenCAGE is an open source modding toolkit for Alien: Isolation which allows access to a large range of game configurations and content through a simple user friendly interface.

-This project was formerly known as "LegendPlugin": the new name for the project reflects goals being set out for upcoming functionality planned over the Summer of 2020.
-Stay tuned!
+This project was formerly known as "LegendPlugin": the new name reflects a large update in development which is scheduled to release before the end of 2020.
+Progress may seem slow as work is being completed in a private repo... stay tuned!

+Updates on the new features are available via [Twitter](https://twitter.com/mattfiler) :)

 ## Moddable configurations include: